skrysmanski/devlog/content/articles/dotnet/cppcli-passing-native-pointers.md

 But then this error doesn't indicate a missing include file nor is it a linker error.
 Instead the error suggests that the method we want to call isn't accessible (read: it's `private` or `internal`).
 However, that's not the case here.

 = The Solution =
 The actual problem is not that the (C++/CLI) method is private but that `MyNativeClass` (pure C++) is private.
-That's even mentioned (very briefly though) in [[http://msdn.microsoft.com/library/19dh8yat(v=VS.100).aspx|C3767's description page]]:
+That's even mentioned (very briefly though) in [C3767's description page](http://msdn.microsoft.com/library/19dh8yat(v=VS.100).aspx):

 > C3767 may also be caused by a breaking change: native types are now private by default in a /clr compilation;

 So, even if the native type was exported (via `__declspec(dllexport)`) in the native library, it can be made private by a managed library.
 (The reason behind this seems to be that the C++/CLI compiler generates thin (managed) wrappers around native types so that they can be called from managed code.
-See [[http://blogs.microsoft.co.il/blogs/sasha/archive/2008/02/16/net-to-c-bridge.aspx|here]] for more information.)
+See [here](http://blogs.microsoft.co.il/blogs/sasha/archive/2008/02/16/net-to-c-bridge.aspx) for more information.)

 == Native Types From Pure C++ Projects ==
 If the native type is defined in a pure C++ project (or in a framework for which you only have the header files), use ` #pragma make_public(Type)`.
 You should place it in the `.h` after after including its header.
 So, our example code for `ManagedProvider.h` changes to this: